bluesky/bluesky-widgets/docs/source/goals.rst

 This is a young project.
 Here we articulate its design principles and goals.

 #.
-This is a library of GUI widgets, not an extensible application.
-There is no
+This is a library of Graphic User Interface (GUI) components, not an
-   plugin architecture; there are no configuration files.
+   extensible application.
+There is no plugin architecture; there are no configuration files.
 #.
 It ships with some runnable example applications, but it's presumed that in
    order to build something really useful to users, someone will need to write Python GUI code---perhaps starting by copy/pasting one of those example